-Area challenges must be rebutted with evidence that service is available for all BSLs within the census block group, e.g., by network diagrams that show fiber or hybrid fiber-coaxial (HFC) infrastructure or customer subscribers.
-For fixed wireless service, the challenge must be rebutted with representative, random, samples of the area in contention, but no fewer than 10 data points in which the provider demonstrates service availability and speed (e.g., with a mobile test unit).10
+Area challenges for availability need to be rebutted with evidence that service is available for all BSLs within the census block group, e.g., by network diagrams that show fiber or hybrid fiber-coaxial (HFC) infrastructure or customer subscribers.
+For fixed wireless service, the challenge must be rebutted with representative random samples of the area in contention, but no fewer than 10 data points, in which the provider demonstrates service availability and speed (e.g., with a mobile test unit).
+For MDU challenges, the rebuttal must show that the inside wiring is reaching all units and is of sufficient quality to support the claimed level of service.

-Speed test requirements
+5.5.7 Speed test requirements